DavidS-Repo/SkyGridx/README.md

 - `sg.fogoff`: Allows disabling fog with the `/fogoff` command.
 - `sg.eclogson`: Grants permission to enable Event Control logging using `/eclogson`.
 - `sg.eclogsoff`: Grants permission to disable Event Control logging using `/eclogsoff`.
-- `sg.pregen`: Grants permission to use the pre-generation command with customizable parameters.
-- `sg.pregenoff`: Grants permission to disable pre-generation using the `/pregenoff` command.
 - `sg.patch`: Allows patching files to update materials and entities to another version.
 - `sg.regen`: Grants permission to regenerate all loaded chunks using the `/regen` command.
 - `sg.*`: Provides access to all SkyGrid commands.